mikerae/connect4/README.md

 - https://oscarnieves100.medium.com/programming-a-connect-4-game-on-python-f0e787a3a0cf

 Oscar has very concise code for basic game play and his structure was followed closely.
-#### Data Model
-Oscar used Stacks to store column choices, and to easily retrieve this information.
-He used a list of lists to model the 6 * 7 board, where each row was a list of 7 'spaces' for string representations of 'X' and 'O' to be stored.
-This data structure was used.
-However, Keith Galli (see below) used a different data structure.
-Keith chose to use a Numpy Array to to represent the board, and the pieces were integers 1 and 2, whilst spaces were 0.
-This difference in data strucures caused many issues in development.
-As develpment progressed, Keith's work was followed in preference to Oscars, but significant portions of Keiths code needed to be modified to accomodate my choice of data structurs.
-The single most significant issue was the diference in indexing between a Numpy Array and a native python list of lists.
-There were other differences.

 ### Development Stage 2 : Game data stored in the cloud
 Should the player, or a third party wish to evaluate game performance, data for each game is stored in the cloud, and is reviewable through the terminal program.
 ### Developmet Stage 3: Screen Colour